The regulars -

 · I remember I gave this story to a friend of mine to watch because he had read some Douglas Adams and he was quite keen on Doctor Who but had only dipped into certain eras of the classic series and hadn’t seen any of Williams stuff.
 Once he had watched half of episode one he phoned me and left an answer phone message practically screaming about how truly dreadful and cheap this story was and he wasn’t sure how he was going to persevere.
 Once he had watched all four episodes I had another answer phone message that simply said ‘THAT WAS BRILLIANT!’
 Something happened in those three and half episodes that completely won him over.

 · It is obscured by intelligent ideas but the first episode of this story is actually a typical example of the Doctor Who formula.
 A duped civilisation, an underground menace, a dictator…these staples appear in many an adventure.
-As the story progresses and things get more complicated Adams beautifully subverts the tradition Doctor Who adventure.
+As the story progresses and things get more complicated as Adams beautifully subverts the traditional Doctor Who adventure.
+If this were a Terrance Dicks script edited adventure those tropes would be exactly what they seem.

 · I always chuckle when the Captain sends his guards out to capture the Doctor and as the door opens for them he ducks under it and says hello.
 Small things please small minds.